ErykKnesz/Deadly-TextEditor/README.md

 # Deadly-TextEditor

-Short fun project - inspired by https://www.squibler.io/dangerous-writing-prompt-app, though build with Tkinter with much less fancy GUI.
+A short fun project - inspired by https://www.squibler.io/dangerous-writing-prompt-app, though built with Tkinter with much less fancy GUI.
 Type or die.